StableRPG/StableEconomy/README.md

 ## TODO

-- [ ] Design an intuitive configuration for multi-shop support with configurable currency usage
+- [ ] Add support for priority-based pricing (from first to last) instead of going in order (basic, grouped, advanced)